 played a big part in the Navajo people recently approving gaming

 George Hardeen, communications director in the Office of the President and Vice

-President, stated that then Navajo Nation President Joe Shirley Jr. had said he
+President, stated that Navajo Nation President Joe Shirley Jr. has said he

 "would expect to see about $100 million in tribal revenues annually.''

 This sum is substantial, especially in light of the 2005, closure of the Mohave Generating Station and the tribe's loss of royalties earned from coal

 supplied to the power plant and water used to transport the coal via a slurry

 pipeline.
 The plant's majority owner, Southern California Edison, on June 19

 announced that it was abandoning negotiations with the Navajo Nation and Hopi